Pore structure: Measuring pore size distribution

 Mercury intrusion porosimetry and gas adsorption are common techniques for determining the pore size distribution of materials and power sources.

-When studying the pore size distribution using the gas adsorption technique utilizing the nitrogen or argon adsorption isotherm at their boiling temperatures, it is possible to determine the pore size from the molecular level to a few hundred nm.
+When studying the pore size distribution using the gas adsorption technique using the nitrogen or argon adsorption isotherm at their boiling temperatures, it is possible to determine the pore size from the molecular level to a few hundred nm.
 The pressure sensor's precise constraints and the coolant's temperature stability result in a maximum observed pore size of just a little bit more than 100 nm in a realistic environment.

 Mercury porosimetry determines the pore size distribution and quantifies the associated incursion amount by applying pressure to the non-wetting mercury.
 The pore size may be readily estimated using this method and ranges from a few nm to 1000 m.
 The material must be robust enough to withstand the pressure since mercury intrusion requires 140 MPa of pressure for pores smaller than 10 nm.
-Additionally, it utilizes the idea to determine the pore size of the inkbottle neck.
+Additionally, it uses the idea to determine the pore size of the inkbottle neck.